 Developmental coordination disorder

-Developmental coordination disorder is a childhood disorder that leads to poor coordination and clumsiness.
+Developmental coordination disorder is a childhood disorder.
+It leads to poor coordination and clumsiness.

 A small number of school-age children have some kind of developmental coordination disorder.
 Children with this disorder may: